stormpath/stormpath-documentation/source/auth_n.rst

 - Create an application in the `GitHub Developer Site <https://developer.github.com/>`_

-- Retrieve OAuth Credentials (Client ID and Secret) for your GitHub application
+- Retrieve OAuth Credentials (Client ID and Secret) for your GitHub application.
+If you are using the Client API, then this will be your Application's ``/authorize`` endpoint (e.g. ``https://cold-diver.apps.dev.stormpath.io/authorize/callback``).

 - Add your application's redirect URL, which is the URL the user will be returned to after successful authentication.